sethbattin/sethbattin.github.io/README.md

 All endeavors are susceptible to distraction and delay.
 This readme is my scratch pad to avoid bikeshedding the core function of writing.

+The other file [INSTALL.md] contains notes about how to check out the code, install dependencies, use specific markdown elements for articles (blurbs, tags, sitemap entries), and finally how to publish.

 BUGS
 ----
 - [ ] something's wrong with nested tags, e.g. science/programming/accessibility